uovobw/uwsgi-metrics-poller/README.md

 ====================

-This small hack watches an [Etcd](https://github.com/coreos/etcd) directory and fetches all the keys in there, assuming they are in the form HOST:PORT, and polls the host on a given port (not necessarily the same as the PORT above) for the [uWSGI stats server](https://uwsgi-docs.readthedocs.org/en/latest/StatsServer.html)
+This small hack watches an [Etcd](https://github.com/coreos/etcd) directory and fetches all the keys in there, assuming they are in the form HOST:PORT, and polls each host on a given port (not necessarily the same as the PORT above) for the [uWSGI stats server](https://uwsgi-docs.readthedocs.org/en/latest/StatsServer.html)
 It then pushes the collected metrics on [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/) for alarming and autoscaling

+The metrics collected are:
+- total workers
+- idle workers
+- busy workers
+- aggregated exception count
+and are pushed as a `float64` value.
+These are in turn used as alarms for autoscaling groups inside the amazon cloud to trigger the launch of more uwsgi backend instances based on current uwsgi worker load

-This code is very very unstable and only fits my use case, so be warned
+This code is **very very** unstable and in flight and only fits my use case, so be warned.
+It most probably contains bugs and bad ideas, feel free to open issues against it should the need arise

 Dependencies
 ============